 Great expectations from the Eurozone on ECB stimulus

-Investors in the Eurozone have been expecting positive economic news from the area.
-The ECB’s (European Central Bank’s) bond-buying program, intended to spur economic activity in the Eurozone, boost inflation, and rescue the economy from deflation, has been in effect since March this year.
+Investors in the Eurozone (EZU) have been expecting positive economic news from the area.
+The ECB’s (European Central Bank) bond-buying program—an initiative intended to spur economic activity, boost inflation, and rescue the Eurozone economy from deflation—has been in effect since March this year.

-The September 1 Markit Eurozone Manufacturing PMI readings met investors’ expectations.
+On October 1, 2015, the Markit Eurozone Manufacturing PMI (Purchasing Managers’ Index) readings met investors’ expectations.

 Eurozone business activity barometer

-Markit Economics’ Eurozone Manufacturing PMI (Purchasing Managers’ Index) report for August met expectations for Eurozone business activity despite heightening global economic uncertainty.
-Some may have expected the reading to weaken on account of the global turmoil; however, the final reading for the manufacturing index for August came in at 52.3, indicating expansion of business activity.
-The manufacturing index stood at 52.4 in July.
+The Markit Eurozone Manufacturing PMI report for September 2015 met expectations for Eurozone business activity, despite heightening global economic uncertainty.
+Some may have expected the reading to weaken on account of the global turmoil.
+The final reading for the manufacturing index for September, however, came in at 52, indicating an expansion in business activity.
+The manufacturing index stood at 52.3 in August.
 The reading dipped marginally in September but showed resilience to the global turmoil.

 Chris Williamson, chief economist at Markit, said that “the pace of expansion has been range-bound since the uplift following the start of QE earlier in the year, remaining disappointingly modest and even slipping to a five-month low in September.”